China Payment Terms: Tricks Of The Trade

 China Distribution Contracts: The Basics

-Our China lawyers have been seeing an increase in work for foreign companies entering into distribution contracts with Chinese distributors, due mostly to China’s rapid growth as a consumer market and to the difficulties and risks foreign companies are seeing when they go into China directly these days.
-Many of the companies that come to
+China Distribution Contracts: Same-Same but Different Ever since COVID, our China lawyers have been seeing a big increase in foreign companies entering into distribution contracts with Chinese distributors, due mostly to the difficulties and risks foreign companies face when they go into China directly.
+Many of the companies that come to us to draft their

 Do You Know What Your Chinese Language Contract Says?